-Today let’s look at three popular spots on the Sea of Cortez, all within a day’s drive of the U.S. border: Puerto Peñasco, San Carlos, and Mazatlán.
+During the meetings in Cancún last week, we looked at many appealing and interesting places across this big, diverse country, including three popular spots on the Sea of Cortez, all within a day’s drive of the U.S. border: Puerto Peñasco, San Carlos, and Mazatlán.

-The Sea of Cortez is the body of water that separates Baja California from the Mexican mainland; it’s also known as the Gulf of California.
-It starts at the mouth of the Colorado River.
-The sea is noted for its warm, calm, and relatively protected waters and for being one of the most biologically diverse seas on earth.
+The Sea of Cortez is the body of water that separates Baja California from Mexican mainland; it’s also known as the Gulf of California.
+It starts at the mouth of the Colorado River and is noted for its warm, calm, and relatively protected waters, as well as for being one of the most biologically diverse seas on earth.

-- They all enjoy the convenience of U.S. franchises, big-box stores, and U.S. products;
+- It enjoys the conveniences of U.S. living, including franchises, big-box stores, and U.S. products;

-- Many people in these places speak English, including virtually all service providers;
+- Many people here, including virtually all service providers, speak English;

-- Sportfishing is great on the sea and a big tourism draw to the area;
+- The sport fishing is excellent on this sea and a big tourism draw for the area;

-- Property taxes are extremely low, even on the beach.
-You can expect to pay somewhere in the US$200 to US$400 range.
+- Property taxes are extremely low, even for properties on the beach.
+You can expect to pay between US$200 and US$400 per year.

 Puerto Peñasco (AKA Rocky Point), Sonora

-For sun lovers, Puerto Peñasco sees 362 days per year of brilliant sunshine… which is about as close to always as you can get.
-This is no surprise, since the town is on the edge of the Altar Desert… one of the driest and hottest in the Americas.
+Puerto Peñasco sees 362 days per year of brilliant sunshine… which is about as close to always as you can get.
+This is no surprise, as the town is on the edge of the Altar Desert, one of the driest and hottest in the Americas.

-And if you’re a boater, you’ll appreciate the large, sheltered marina, which hosts both commercial and pleasure craft.
+If you’re a boater, you’ll appreciate the large sheltered marina, which hosts both commercial and pleasure craft.

 Best of all, beachfront homes here are a real bargain.

-This popular destination is known as Puerto Peñasco in Spanish, and Rocky Point in English.
-Surprisingly, it had its English name first, named so in 1826 by a retired Royal Navy admiral who was in the area scouting for precious metals.
+This popular destination is known as Puerto Peñasco in Spanish, Rocky Point in English.
+Surprisingly, it had its English name first, in 1826, thanks to a retired Royal Navy admiral who was in the area scouting for precious metals.
 The Mexican president renamed the town in the 1930s.

-Properties in Puerto Peñasco can be quite a bargain, even on the beachfront.
-I always look for good deals at a development called Las Gaviotas because it’s on the beach, it’s within walking distance to downtown, and the prices are low.
-Units here rent for about US$125 daily, or US$1,200 per month.
-You’ll often see listings from US$110,000 to US$150,000.
+Properties in Puerto Peñasco, including properties right on the beach, can be quite a bargain.
+I particularly like and recommend the beachfront development called Las Gaviotas because it’s on the beach, within walking distance to downtown, and prices are low.
+Units here rent for about US$125 daily, US$1,200 per month, and you’ll often see listings for US$110,000 to US$150,000.

-As of today, a walk-out-onto-the-sand townhouse will run you US$204,000, beachfront condos start at about US$149k in good areas, and an ocean-view home (three blocks in from the beach) will set you back US$109k.
-Luxury properties in high-end developments can easily exceed US$500k.
+As of today, a walk-out-onto-the-sand town house will run you US$204,000, beachfront condos start at about US$149k in good areas, and an ocean-view home (three blocks in from the beach) will set you back US$109k.
+Luxury properties in high-end developments can exceed US$500k.

-- Puerto Peñasco does not have an attractive historic center, so there are better places to enjoy a downtown lifestyle near the sea.
+- Puerto Peñasco does not have an attractive historic center.
+You have better options for enjoying a downtown lifestyle near the sea.

 - The seafront restaurant district is fairly touristy, so it’s hard to enjoy the malecón (seafront promenade) without the annoyances of vendors and tour guides looking for your business.

-- There are no big cities nearby, for the practical items that big cities offer.
+- There are no big cities nearby, meaning you have to travel a bit for the practical items that big cities offer.
 Your best bet for a real city is probably Tucson, Arizona.

 - Puerto Peñasco is just over an hour from Arizona.
-And after crossing at Lukeville, Arizona, I didn’t stop for any customs or immigration checks.
+When I’ve made the drive, I haven’t had to stop for any customs or immigration checks after crossing at Lukeville, Arizona.
 Also, no vehicle permit is required this close to the border.

-- Puerto Peñasco has a large expat community, and you’ll have plenty of neighbors from Arizona or California.
+- Puerto Peñasco has a large expat community, and you’ll have plenty of neighbors from Arizona and California.

 - U.S. dollars are accepted almost everywhere, except at the gas station.
 You’ll get a better deal spending pesos, but it’s nice to know you can use dollars in a pinch.